(BUCKLEY, RAND, KIRK, and STRAUSS – continued)

 Aside from the pronouncements of some members of Congress, the major thrust of conservatism was organized around Buckley's National Review.
 And an early intellectual hero and contributor to the National Review was Russell Kirk (1918-1994).

-Kirk graduated from Michigan State College in 1940, received a Masters from Duke University in 1941 and his doctorate from St. Andrews University in Scotland in 1952.
+Kirk graduated from Michigan State College in 1940.
+He received a Masters from Duke University in 1941 and in 1952 a doctorate from St. Andrews University in Scotland.
 In 1953 his book The Conservative Mind was published, a book described by his publisher as "one of the most influential books of the postwar period."

-Russell Kirk's focus was on character.
-People should be humble, he believed – like Christians were supposed to be before God.
+Russell Kirk's focus was on character, and there was religious devotion in his outlook that was compatible with Buckley's views.
+People should be humble, Kirk believed – like Christians were supposed to be before God.
 Pride, he pointed out, was the most ancient and cardinal of vices and evils.
-Western man, with his overweening pride, his belief in progress and secularism, has tried to transform society, said Kirk, but he has failed.
-Modern man, he wrote, has believed that, through government, human nature and human society could be improved.
+Western man with his overweening pride, his belief in progress and his secularism has tried to transform society, said Kirk, but he has failed.
+Modern man, he wrote, has believed that through government human nature and human society could be improved.
 Instead, claimed Kirk, everyone's goal should be the improvement of his own character.
 It was character, he believed, that "distinguished the civilized man from the brute."
 In modern life, he wrote, men and women forget or deny the true "objects of life and so fritter away their years in trifles or debauchery."
 The self-centered are not interested in the elevation of character, he complained.
 They are interested in pleasure seeking.
 It was, he wrote, their sloth of spirit.

 Russell Kirk liked Plato.
 Plato, he claimed, understood the crucial need "to teach men how to bring their souls into harmony with divine order."
 Kirk elevated Plato's Republic from a utopia into a pragmatic metaphor.
 He wrote: